The Last Black Man in San Francisco: Production

-Joe Talbot and Jimmie Fails grew up together in San Francisco, United States of America and first discussed the possibility of making the movie as teenagers.
+Joe Talbot and Jimmie Fails grew up together in San Francisco, and first discussed the possibility of making the movie as teenagers.
 However, they found it difficult to make the film in the city due to the lack of a film scene within the region and neither of them had any proper film training nor knew anybody within the industry.
 Talbot got some initial advice on how to start from a cold email to Barry Jenkins, who shot Medicine for Melancholy (2008) in San Francisco, before he left to shoot Moonlight (2016).

 In May 2015, the two shot a preview trailer to raise funds for the making of the film and launched a successful Kickstarter campaign that ultimately surpassed their goal of $50,000 by more than $25,000.
 Within a month, 1,500 contributors backed the campaign totaling a little over $75,000.
 The campaign garnered film industry interest as well as national press, and through viral success cemented Fails, who was the face of the #lastblackman fundraising campaign, as a local San Francisco figure.
+The production also participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.

 When Fails and Talbot's short film, American Paradise, made it to 2017 Sundance Film Festival, they met Christina Oh of Plan B Entertainment, who later made introductions for Talbot and producer, Khaliah Neal, to the rest of the company at a shooting for Ad Astra (2019).
 Jeremy Kleiner, of Plan B, helped pick up the film for production.
 Principal photography began in April 2018.

 In May 2018, it was officially announced that Jonathan Majors, Danny Glover, Tichina Arnold, Rob Morgan, Mike Epps, Finn Wittrock and Thora Birch had joined the cast of the film, with Khaliah Neal producing the film alongside Plan B Entertainment and A24 distributing.